Evan-Kreutzwiser/autonomous-opencomputers/README.md

 - a tier 3 CPU
 - RAM (Required amount untested, but don't cheap out on it)
 - an internet card
-- a hard drive with a copy of OpenOS installed using another computer (or install using a floppy disk)
 - a graphics card, screen, and keyboard for setup and troubleshooting
-- a Lua BIOS EEPROM (Combine with a manual to flash)
+- a Lua BIOS EEPROM (Combine with a cobblestone to flash, recipe was modified)
-- 3 inventory upgrades
+- 4 inventory upgrades
 - an inventory controller
 - a crafting upgrade
 - a geolyzer
+- 2 floppy disk drives
-- a floppy disk drive
+- a floppy disk with OpenOS installed on it

 **It is important to use all of the required parts**, as you cannot modify the robot after assembling it!